-The preferred alternative design for Millway Avenue was reviewed for potential project related air emissions.
+The design changes after PIC #2 to the preferred alternative design for Interchange Way were minor and therefore do not alter the results of the AQIA completed for the previous alternative design.
 The Project itself is anticipated to be a relatively minor source when compared to other larger sources within the area and is necessary to help alleviate congestion.
 The Project is expected to alleviate traffic congestion on surrounding roadways, help to reduce idling and slower moving traffic particularly during peak hours, and disperse emissions.
 The design of the Project also incorporates pedestrian/cycling infrastructure which can also help to decrease emissions throughout the area.
 Increased use of electric vehicles or public transport is also anticipated to reduce emissions in the future for the area.
 With proposed mitigation efforts during construction no substantial impact to air quality is expected.
 During construction, dust impacts should be mitigated by implementing a construction Air Quality Management Practices (AQMP).
 During the operation, dust should be managed through best management practices and routine maintenance of roadways.